JSaretin/learn-typing/README.md

 ### Contribution Notice
-This project is not some top CIA project, so anybody is free to clone and whatever with it and any suggestion is welcome since this is just a side project, I might be adding a way to type longer words. but if you feel like you'd like to contribute.
+This project is not some top CIA project, so anybody is free to clone and do whatever with it and any suggestion is welcome since this is just a side project, I might be adding a way to type longer words. but if you feel like you'd like to contribute.
 Kindly fork the repo and push your PR.
 I'd be more than happy to marge it.